hkhanna/django-stripe-billing/README.md

 ## Development Stripe Notes

-Generally, you won't need to use a real test environment `STRIPE_API_KEY` during local development.
-If `STRIPE_API_KEY=mock`, the application will be careful not to interface with Stripe and instead mock all of its responses.
+Generally, you won't need to use a real test environment `BILLING_STRIPE_API_KEY` during local development.
+If `BILLING_STRIPE_API_KEY=mock`, the application will be careful not to interface with Stripe and instead mock all of its responses.

 But when testing, you may not want to use the `mock` sentinel since it may be difficult to introspect interactions with the Stripe library.
 Instead, you may just want to use `unittest.patch` like normal.

-You can, of course, set the STRIPE_API_KEY variable to a real test environment key and it will interact with the Stripe testing environment.
+You can, of course, set the `BILLING_STRIPE_API_KEY` variable to a real test environment key and it will interact with the Stripe testing environment.
 If you do this, you should create a RK by hand in the Stripe test environment console and use that.

 ## Deleting Test Data